projectcapsule/capsule/docs/operator/use-cases/images-registries.md

     allowedRegex: ''
 ```

-> In case of naked and official images hosted on Docker Hub, Capsule is going
+> In case of `non FQDI`  (non fully qualified Docker image) and official images hosted on Docker Hub, Capsule is going
 > to retrieve the registry even if it's not explicit: a `busybox:latest` Pod
-> running on a Tenant allowing `docker.io` will not blocked, even if the image
+> running on a Tenant allowing `docker.io` will not be blocked, even if the image
 > field is not explicit as `docker.io/busybox:latest`.